Yoovei/learngit/readme.txt

 <<<<<<< HEAD
 Creating a new branch is quick and simple.
-This is a test and test.
+This is a test and test and test.